Sign up for weekly AppOps insights.

 July 5, 2023

-Why You Need a Robust Data Governance Framework in Salesforce ALM—and How to Operationalize One
+How to Operationalize a Robust Data Governance Framework in Salesforce

 A robust data governance framework is critical to remaining SOX compliant in Salesforce ALM.
-After all, to prevent any fraud or other form of tampering with financial data, SOX requires you to put safeguards in place to ensure your organization complies with regulatory requirements.
+After all, to prevent any fraud or other form of tampering with financial data, SOX requires you to put safeguards in place to ensure your organization complies with regulations.

-In this blog, we discuss the role of data governance in a SOX-compliant application lifecycle management process.
-We examine the structure of data governance, and we explain how to operationalize data governance for SOX compliance.
+In this blog, we discuss the role of data governance in SOX-compliant application lifecycle management (ALM).
+We also examine the structure of data governance and explain how to operationalize it for SOX compliance.

-The Role of Data Governance in a SOX-Compliant ALM Process
+The Role of Data Governance in SOX-Compliant ALM

 Perhaps you’re thinking, “We don’t use financially-impacting data in the release process.
 Why do I need to know about data governance?”

 Well, let’s say a developer needs a specific type of financial data to test a change or new build.
-In this scenario, they don’t need to know anything about the data—just about how it responds to the change.
-Since it’s challenging to create a lot of test data that accurately represents production data, it’s best to work with data that you replicate from production.
+In this scenario, they don’t need to know the actual information—they just need to know how it responds to the change.
+Since it’s challenging to create a lot of test data to make your dev environment look like production, it’s best to work with data that you replicate from prod.
+And in an instance like this, it could involve exposing sensitive financial data.

 What Is Data Governance for SOX-Compliant ALM?

-Data governance for SOX-compliant ALM involves managing the availability, usability, integrity, and security of financially-impacting data.
+Data governance for SOX-compliant ALM involves managing the availability, usability, integrity, and security of financially-impacting data in the Salesforce change management process.

 • Accuracy: The data must accurately represent the real-world events and transactions it’s meant to reflect.